 The hull-shaped nose allows the board to glide well through the water despite its width, but the Lido isn’t as fast as some longer or skinnier options.
 Stability and all-around performance is the name of the game and the Lido includes extras like deck bungee straps for stashing gear and two grab handles (middle, recessed, and rear, padded) that make it easy to transport.
 Paddlers who want a do-it-all hardboard for a reasonable price will love the Surftech Lido.

 When choosing the best all-around hardboard, it was a tough call between the Lido and the ISLE Cruiser 2.
 Both boards sport all-around shapes, include bungees on the nose, have a single fin, and have similar measurements.
-However, the Cruiser 2 is a couple hundred dollars more and has a lower volume (61 liters less), resulting in a less stable paddling experience.
+However, the Cruiser 2 is a couple hundred dollars more and has a lower volume (61 liters less), resulting in a more maneuverable, but less stable paddling experience.
+One thing to note, however, is that the Cruiser 2 will surf better thanks to that added maneuverability and overall thinner shape if you’re considering taking on the waves in addition to flatwater paddling.

 BOTE LowRider Aero ($799)